-HR is one of those industries that uses very specific terms and expressions.
-With the emergence of new best practices, new trends and new technologies in the world of HR, many new terms and definitions have emerged. in order to become a more successful recruiters, it is important for HR professionals to get familiar with those terms and expressions.
+HR is one of those industries that use very specific terms and expressions.
+With the emergence of new best practices, new trends and new technologies in the world of HR, many new terms and definitions have emerged. in order to become a more successful recruiter, it is important for HR professionals to get familiar with those terms and expressions.
 Some of the new terms in HR include: Employer Branding, Social Recruiting, Candidate Experience, Passive Candidates, Recruiting Metrics and many more.

 List of most important employer branding terms:

-- Employer branding is the process of promoting a company, or an organization, as the employer of choice to a desired target group, one which a company needs and wants to recruit and retain.
+- Employer branding is the process of promoting a company, or an organization, as the employer of choice to the desired target group, one which a company needs and wants to recruit and retain.
 The process facilitates the company’s ability in attracting, recruiting and retaining ideal employees – referred to as Top Talent in recruitment – and helps secure the achievement of the company’s business plan.

 - Employer Brand - if employer branding is the process, the employer brand is the identity of a company as an employer of choice.
 For effective employer brand promotion, however, the company can only attract current and future employees if it has an identity that is true, credible, relevant, distinctive and aspirational.
 To achieve this, extensive research needs to be conducted, so as to ensure that the employer’s identity addresses not only Top Talent’s but also Top Management’s demands.